Mimi's Organic Eats » Recipes » Cookies

 - Mix on low until combined into a dough.

-- Using a .3-ounce cookie scoop (about the size of 1 tablespoon), scoop dough onto the prepared cookie sheets.
-Space the balls about 1 inch apart.
+- Using a .3-ounce cookie scoop (about the size of 1 tablespoon), scoop dough onto each prepared baking sheet.
+Space the balls about 1 inch apart on each prepared baking sheet.

 - Flatten each ball slightly.